mrbrins82/mrbrins82.github.io/kaggle_titanic.md

                            scoring='accuracy', cv=3)
 grid_search.fit(x_train, y_train)
 ```
-At this point, we have built a classification model and have trained it on 75% of our original training set, using a variety of parameters using a 3-fold cross validation.
+At this point, we have built a classification model and have trained it on 75% of our original training set, using a variety of parameters with 3-fold cross validation.
 We are now ready to make predictions and evaluate our model.

 <br/>
 # [](#header-3)<center>Part 3.
 Model Evaluation<center/>